Marcusrehbock/Marcusrehbock/README.md

 - 👋 Hi, I’m @Marcusrehbock
 - 👀 I’m interested in Machine Learning, Data Analysis & Finance
 - 🌱 I’m currently learning Java, Python and C
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on automation and trading software
-- 📫 How to reach me ...
+- 📫 Reach me at marcusrehbock@gmail.com

 <!---
 Marcusrehbock/Marcusrehbock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.